haoaa/myangular/note/util.md

 Then after Defer call resolve/reject, the process queue execute with value that resolve/reject just pass in.

 Although there's more details to cover with, this is basic idea how promise works.

+### promise finally
+So, in summary, whenever a finally returns a Promise, we wait for it to become resolved before continuing.
+We ignore that Promise’s resolution in favor of the original one, except when it rejects, in which case we pass the rejection forward in the chain.